cldwalker/gitbeam/README.md

 Note: when mapping gitbeam.out commands, editor selection *cannot* be detected if using `lt.plugins.vim/map-keys`.

-## Limitations

-All commands should work with LT >= 0.6.4.
-Opening a browser is only supported in OSX.

 ## Bugs/Issues

 Please report them [on github](http://github.com/cldwalker/gitbeam/issues).

+All commands should work with LT >= 0.6.4.

 ## Contributions